A conversation with BASW Anti-Racism Lead Wayne Reid

 We speak to Wayne about his experiences and perspectives as a Black social worker – alongside his vision for developing genuine anti-racist practice across the profession and wider society

-BASW UK recently announced three new roles, as part of its commitment to embedding equality, diversity, inclusivity (EDI) and anti-racism across the organisation and the wider social work sector.
+In March 2021 BASW UK announced three new roles, as part of its commitment to embedding equality, diversity, inclusivity (EDI) and anti-racism across the organisation and the wider social work sector.

-Here, in the first of three interviews, we speak to Wayne about his experiences and perspectives as a Black social worker – alongside his vision for developing genuine anti-racist practice across the profession and wider society.
+Here, in a previous interview, we speak to Wayne about his experiences and perspectives as a Black social worker – alongside his vision for developing genuine anti-racist practice across the profession and wider society.

 Anti-racism in social work - reigniting the movement